5 Senses Mindfulness Exercise: A Step-by-Step Grounding Practice

 Thoughts will still appear.
 That is expected.
 Returning is the practice, not a sign that you failed.

 Mindfulness and meditation are now widely used in everyday settings.
-A CDC survey found that 14.2% of U.S. adults used meditation in the past year in 2017, up from 4.1% in 2012 source.
+A CDC survey found that 14.2% of U.S. adults used meditation in the past year in 2017, up from 4.1% in 2012 CDC guidance.
 That adoption does not mean every technique has the same evidence, but it shows how common secular attention practice has become.

 Good mindfulness practices and meditation techniques for beginners and daily life build repeatable attention skills, not instant calm on command.